-Meanwhile this problem might be alleviated by using other python interpreters with a lower memory footprint.
-Also, computers with a moderate amount of RAM can be rented very cheaply.
-(For example, see http://cloud.google.com/products/compute-engine.html.)
+This problem might be alleviated by using other python interpreters with a lower memory footprint.
 Alternately, it may be necessary to split a large system into pieces, run moltemplate on each piece, and combine the resulting data files into one large data file later.